ringecosystem/collaboration/darwinia_treasury_proposal_template.md

 ### **Applicant Identity(Optional)**

-Please tell the applicant's identity information, whether it is an individual, company or DAO.
+Please tell the applicant's identity information, is it an individual, company or DAO?
 This is optional, but more information may help in the review.

 ### **Team Code Repos**